Laxgrg/BlackJack-Game/README.md

     * A hand value of 21 wins with Blackjack.

-"I've deployed it on Netlify!
+Deployed it on Netlify!
 Here is the url...

 https://bj-game.netlify.app/